carpentries-lab/good-enough-practices/_episodes/03-software.md

 ### Place a brief explanatory comment at the start of every program

-no matter how short it is.
-That comment should include at least one example of how the program is used: remember, a good example is worth a thousand words.
-Where possible, the comment should also indicate reasonable values for parameters.
-An example of such a comment is show below.
+Short is fine; always include at least one example of how the program is used.
+Remember, a good example is worth a thousand words.
+Where possible, the comment should also indicate reasonable values for parameters like in this example.

         Synthesize image files for testing circularity estimation algorithm.